Technology for Seniors

 Alexa: Sorry there are no voting booths up here in the cloud

 Alexa: Good night, sleep well

-Mike Bihari is Vice President of the Neighborhood Falmouth Board of Directors and Chair of the organization’s Technology Committee.
+Mike Bihari is President of the Neighborhood Falmouth Board of Directors and Chair of the organization’s Technology Committee.